DutesMcGutes/FutureAffinity_PyTorch/README.md

 ensemble, per-token confidence, binding affinity, ΔΔG for point mutations, and uncertainty -- all from one shared trunk.

-This is the "model" repo, analogous to `Alphafold3_PyTorch`.
-The paired teaching repo, `FutureAffinity_Repro`, walks through the same ideas from scratch with exercises and reference solutions.
+This is the "model" repo, the paired teaching repo, `FutureAffinity_Repro`, walks through the same ideas from scratch with exercises and reference solutions.